 ---

-When answering an assignment question, you’ll have the following sequence of components in your R Markdown document: Question, R code answering the question, comments describing what the code is doing, and your text to explain the results.
+When answering an assignment question, you’ll generally have the following sequence of components in your R Markdown document: question identifier (e.g., section name and number), R code used for answering the question, comments describing what the code is doing (i.e., annotations), and text to explain the results (i.e., your interpretation).
 For example, let’s say you have the following question in one of your assignments:

 Question 1